-PXEt = government expenditure on education as a percentage of total government expenditure in financial year t TXEt = total general government expenditure on health and social protection in financial year "t".
+PXEt = government expenditure on education as a percentage of total government expenditure in financial year t

-TXCL - total general government expenditure on meaninand social protection in m
+TXEt = total general government expenditure on health and social protection in financial year "t".

 TPXt = total government expenditure in financial year t

 Note: the numerator and denominator should come from the same source as preferred option.